acfoltzer/policies/README.md

 This is a fork of Stumptown Syndicate's
 [Citizen Code of Conduct](http://citizencodeofconduct.org/) to be adapted to the needs of the Haskell community.
-Pull requests welcome :)
+Pull requests welcome.